mathwcruz/ignite-challenge_02-reactjs-trach-watchme/README.md

 <br>

-## 💻 Instalação da aplicação
+## 💻 Application installation
 - `git clone https://github.com/mathwcruz/ignite-desafio_02-trilha-reactjs.git` para clonar o repositório

 <br>

-# Rodar aplicação
+# Run application
-Para rodar a aplicação na web, siga as instruções a partir do seu terminal:
+To run the application on the web, follow the instructions from your terminal:
-- `cd ignite-desafio_02-trilha-reactjs` e `code .`
+- `cd ignite-desafio_02-trilha-reactjs` and `code .`
-- rode `yarn` para instalar as dependências do projeto
+- run `yarn` to install the dependencies of the project
-- Após ter baixado as dependências, rode `yarn server` para iniciar o servidor com `JSON Server`, irá abrir no endereço `localhost:3333`
+- After downloading the dependencies, run `yarn server` to start the server with `JSON Server`, will open at the address `localhost:3333`
-- Após isso, rode `yarn dev` para rodar a aplicação, irá abrir no endereço `localhost:8080`
+- After that, run `yarn dev` to run the application, will open at the address `localhost:8080`
-- [Aplicação na web](https://ignite-whatch-me-matheus-da-cruz.netlify.app/) - lembre-se de estar com o servidor rodando para melhor usabilidade da aplicação
+- [Web application](https://ignite-whatch-me-matheus-da-cruz.netlify.app/) - remember to be with the server running for better usability of the application

 <br>

-## **<p align="center">Muito obrigado ao pessoal da Rocketseat 🚀 pelo excelente conteúdo e didática, é nítido o impacto dessa empresa nos meus estudos 🙂</p>**
+## **<p align="center">Thank you very much to the people of Rocketseat 🚀 for the excellent content and didactics, it is clear the impact of this company in my studies 🙂</p>**

-## **<p align="center">Iniciando a caminhada para poder participar da maratona nesse mundo da programação 🏃‍</p>**
+## **<p align="center">Starting the walk to be able to participate in the marathon in this world of programming 🏃‍</p>**

-### <p> <h2 align="center"> Mais uma aplicação realizada por Matheus da Cruz 👨‍💻 </h2> </p>
+### <p> <h2 align="center">Another application by Matheus da Cruz 👨‍💻 </h2> </p>